dbermond/screencast/README.md

 #### `-a, --audio-encoder=NAME`

-Audio encoder to be used to encode the recorded audio.
+Audio encoder that will be used to encode the recorded audio.
 When setted to `none` the audio will be disabled (video without audio, only video stream will be present).

 default: `aac`